LBCrion/sfwbar/doc/sfwbar.rst

   Convert a string to lowercase.
 Returns <string>.

 Escape(<string>)
-  Escapes quotes and other special characters in a string making it suitable to be included as a substring within double quotes.
+  Escapes dobule quotes and other special characters in a string making it suitable to be included as a substring within double quotes.
   Returns <string>.

+Markup(<string>)
+  Convert any special characters into pango markup compatible sequences.
+  Return <string>.

 Replace(<string>, <old:string>, <new:string>)
   Replaces an `old` substring with a `new` substring within a string.
 Returns